shehzadashiq/aws-bootcamp-cruddur-2023/journal/week11.md

 `Could not connect to the endpoint URL: "http://dynamodb-local:8000/"`

 I looked further into the error and saw that the value was configured as an environment variable `AWS_ENDPOINT_URL` when we were using DynamoDB in week 5 locally.

+This was configured thus, `AWS_ENDPOINT_URL="http://dynamodb-local:8000"`

 This had not caused any issues previously so I was surprised that this had happened.

+I tried to change the URL to point to my region following the recommendations here <https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region> e.g. `AWS_ENDPOINT_URL="https://dynamodb.eu-west-2.amazonaws.com"`

+This still caused the same issue.
 To resolve this issue I unset the variable locally and removed it from Gitpod

 ```sh
 gp env -u AWS_ENDPOINT_URL